hwgilbert16/scholarsome/apps/docs/docs/usage/sets/exporting-sets.md

 Navigate to the set within Scholarsome.
 Click the purple-outlined "export" button on the right hand side of the page, and then click "CSV" in the dropdown menu.
 After a few seconds, a .csv file containing the set's contents will be downloaded to your browser.

 ## Exporting media

+When exporting to Quizlet or a CSV file, media is not included in the export.
+However, the media contained within a set can still be exported easily.

+To export the media of a set, navigate to the set within Scholarsome.
+Click the purple-outlined "export" button on the right hand side of the page, and then click "Media" in the dropdown menu.
+After a few seconds, a .zip file containing the set's media contents will be downloaded to your browser.